Pricing

 Do unlinked brand mentions help SEO directly?

-Google’s John Mueller has stated that unlinked mentions do not pass link equity the way hyperlinks do.
+Google’s John Mueller has stated that unlinked mentions don’t pass link equity the way hyperlinks do.
 However, unlinked mentions contribute to brand awareness and may support entity recognition.
-The real SEO value comes from converting those mentions into backlinks through outreach — which typically has a higher success rate than cold link-building outreach.
+The real SEO value comes from converting those mentions into backlinks through outreach, which typically has a higher success rate than cold link-building outreach.

 How many unlinked mentions should I expect to find?